ruthea/tablets-demo/README.md

 Once you are happy with the results, proceed with next steps (scaling out, then scaling traffic, playing with batches, nodetool/cqlsh tabs, and then scaling-in).

 If you set-up things correctly, then you should be able to scale-out and scale-in without any intervention.
+Simply connect on port `5000` and enjoy!

 ## Known issues